The Swisse Manuka Honey Detoxifying Facial Mask claims to deeply cleanse and hydrate skin, particularly that prone to blemish and congestion.

 Immediately, my skin feels smooth and quite hydrated, ready to absorb the onslaught of skincare to come.

 It does not leave my face feeling tight or dry, rather clean and bright, indicating that the honey has in fact balanced the skin’s pH, the kaolin has cleansed excess surface oils and the charcoal has drawn out impurities as expected.
 These benefits all indicated via a clean and soft skin surface.

 Regarding the benefits of manuka honey, these are not in doubt, however, the amount appears minimal given it is the last ingredient on a list sorted in order of concentration.
 So, the name of this product is misleading, implying that the primary active in a Manuka Honey Detoxifying Facial Mask is manuka honey, when in reality, it is the ingredient represented the least within the formula.
 Nonetheless, the other actives in the product are all noteworthy and contribute fine properties of their own.

 Due to the simplicity, gentleness, primarily natural composition and relatively inexpensive cost of the Swisse Manuka Honey Detoxifying Facial Mask, it presents a great option for anyone new to masks, particularly those with combination/oily skin.
 Alternatively, it can be introduced into an established skincare routine to complement or simplify it.
-It may be a little dehydrating for dry skin types.
+Dry skin types should ensure removal prior to it being completely dry to avoid unnecessary stripping of natural oils which are lacking.
 Results are immediately visible and with regular application (2-3 times a week), the skin retains a consistent, cleaner and fresher look.
 It is unlikely to irritate due to the natural ingredient list and lack of perfumes and parabens.

 I have several empties of this product and with a few unopened jars in my cabinet, will be using it for a while longer.